Check out the new features we released in 2021!

 SMS campaigns that use link shortening can now include deep links.
 Deep links open directly in your iOS or Android app, if the user has it installed, and otherwise in the browser.
 To use this feature, you'll need to configure your SMS link shortening domain to support deep links.
 This feature is backwards-compatible with existing verisons of Iterable's mobile SDKs.
 For more information, read SMS Link Shortening and Click Tracking.

 You can now add UTM parameters, and other custom URL parameters, to SMS campaigns that use link shortening.
 These parameters aren't visible in the URLs that appear in your SMS messages, but they're available to your app (or in the browser's URL) after the shortlink is resolved to its intended destination.
-For more information, read Template Options for SMS.
+For more information, read Creating SMS Templates.

 Snowflake Secure Data Sharing